xpqz/dyalog-docs/interface-guide/docs/ole-client/methods.md

 ## Arrays and Pointers

 Many parameters to OLE methods are specified by pointers.
-If, for example, the parameter type is VT_BSTR, it means that the calling routine must supply a pointer to (i.e. the address of) a character string.
+If, for example, the parameter type is VT_BSTR, it means that the calling routine must supply a pointer to (that is, the address of) a character string.

 Similarly, if the parameter type is defined to be VT_VARIANT, it means that the parameter is the address of an arbitrary array (the VT_VARIANT data type actually maps nicely onto a Dyalog APL nested array).